bcgov/mds/services/core-api/app/api/verify/permit/readme.md

 - For every permit with a given permit number:
   - If the associated mine is of status Operating:
-    - If the type of deemed authorization is INDUCED, is it a CX or M permit?
+    - If the type of deemed authorization is INDUCED, is it a CX or MX permit?
       - If true, then add the mine and mine details to the allowable list of results.
     - If it is NOT INDUCED, is it a C or M permit?
       - If true, then add the mine and mine details to the allowable list of results.